sokoide/tangnano_6502_cpu/day10_completed/README.md

       INX
       RTS
     ```

 - **FPGA**: Confirm on the LCD that A is restored correctly and the Program Counter returns to the address after `JSR`.

-## 🏁 Phase 2 Complete!
+## 🏁 Phase 2 Complete

 Congratulations!
 You have built a CPU core with registers, arithmetic, branching, and subroutines.
 Starting from Day 11, we enter **Phase 3**, where we explore more advanced addressing modes and memory utilization.